liquity/dev/README.md

 **Trove operation with hint**

 1. User performs Trove operation in their browser
-2. The front end computes a new collateral ratio locally, based on the change in collateral and/or debt.
+2. The front end computes a new collateralization ratio locally, based on the change in collateral and/or debt.
-3. Call `HintHelpers::getApproxHint(...)`, passing it the computed nominal collateral ratio.
+3. Call `HintHelpers::getApproxHint(...)`, passing it the computed nominal collateralization ratio.
 Returns an address close to the correct insert position
-4. Call `SortedTroves::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)`, passing it the approximate hint via both `_prevId` and `_nextId` and the new nominal collateral ratio via `_NICR`.
+4. Call `SortedTroves::findInsertPosition(uint256 _NICR, address _prevId, address _nextId)`, passing it the approximate hint via both `_prevId` and `_nextId` and the new nominal collateralization ratio via `_NICR`.
 5. Pass the exact position as an argument to the Trove operation function call.
 (Note that the hint may become slightly inexact due to pending transactions that are processed first, though this is gracefully handled by the system.)

 Gas cost of steps 2-4 will be free, and step 5 will be `O(1)`.